. . . so far

 The nonprofit Destination Stewardship Center is a growing community of people involved in the intersection between tourism and stewardship of places.
 Our team seeks additional participants who meet our qualifications, as well as potential partners, sponsors, and “Destination Monitors” for specific places, especially World Heritage destinations.

-Jonathan Tourtellot, Founder, Sponsor, and Portal Editor in Chief.
+Jonathan Tourtellot, Founder, Sponsor, CEO, and Portal Editor in Chief.
 I specialize in sustainable tourism and destination stewardship, as a journalist, editor, and consultant.
 With the support of my patient wife, Sally Bensusen, I originated the concept of geotourism as defined by National Geographic: “Tourism that sustains or enhances the geographical character of a place—its environment, culture, aesthetics, heritage, and the well-being of its residents.”
 I founded and ran National Geographic’s Center for Sustainable Destinations for nine years.
 There we instituted the National Geographic Geotourism MapGuide program and the landmark Destination Stewardship surveys published in National Geographic Traveler, 2004-2010.
-I continue to serve as Geotourism Editor for Traveler and contributor to National Geographic NewsWatch.
+I now contribute blog posts to National Geographic Voices.
 I speak and hold workshops on destination stewardship and the geotourism approach around the world.

 Tamara Olton, Associate Portal Editor/writer, Ecotourism page editor.
 When not exploring the world myself, I help others travel while working as a travel agent.
 Over time, I realized how travel, when conducted unsustainably, can harm the destinations in which tourist enjoy and began to focus on sustainable travel and ecotourism.
 I received an MA from Michigan State University focusing on the use of small scale, low-impact tourism as an incentive in conserving endangered wildlife in developing communities.
 I have lived in both Cambodia and Costa Rica while learning more about wildlife focused and eco-centered tourism, and look forward to applying these experiences towards the concept of sense of place while working with the Destination Stewardship Center.

-Kathryn Warnes, Gastronomy page editor, social media and heritage tourism advisor.
+Kathryn Warnes, Social media and heritage tourism.
 I take joy in exploring the world, my neighborhood, and my kitchen.
 The character of place is made of many elements—architecture, food, music, nature—interwoven with traditions and customs.
 I believe protecting these qualities and supporting them through sustainable business practices is good not only for the places they embody but for humanity.
 I earned a master’s degree from The George Washington University in sustainable destination management, work to preserve places with the National Park Service, and founded a company to teach the importance of cooking with local food.
 Tourism has a great power to bring people together and I work to form those connections through historic preservation, interpretation, heritage tourism, and, yes, gathering people around the table.

-Samantha Hogensen, Academia Page Editor, Internships Advisor, Assistant to the Founder emeritus.
+Samantha Hogensen, Internships Advisor, Assistant to the Founder emeritus.
 Managing director at the Center for Responsible Travel (CREST), geotourism degree holder from Missouri State University, & MTA from George Washington University.
 A lover of all things travel!

 Evan Tipton—Online Marketing & Social Media Advisor; adventure travel liaison.